'Tis the season for infamous office holiday parties!

 Will there be anyone at your office party who you trust will be supportive of your goals?
 Have conversations with them beforehand about it.
 It can also help to know which of your friends and family members outside of work will be available to text or call during the event in case you need someone to reach out to.

-Do some research before your work party to find out if there is room to be of service somehow, like being a designated driver, helping with set up, or playing photographer.
+Do some research before your work party to find out if there is room to help out somehow, like being a designated driver, setting up decorations, or playing photographer.
 Having a task at hand keeps you busy and feeling involved, minus the booze.

 When drinking is the norm at an event, some of us find it awkward or anxiety-inducing to stand around empty handed.
 Plus it's a natural invitation for others to benignly offer us drinks or (not as benignly) turn on the pressure or start the interrogation.
 Fortunately it's usually easy to evade all that hassle by simply carrying around a non-alcoholic drink.

 If your office party is BYOB make sure your latter B is something delicious, like hot chocolate.
 In the case of a bar, head straight to the counter to get something that resembles a drink, like a soda.
-We've even heard success stories where people tip the bartender upfront to give them nonalcoholic versions of what they ask for all night!
+Bartenders should be able to accommodate nonalcoholic requests, even if it’s just for a club soda and lime.